minibolt-guide/minibolt/guide/system/configuration.md

   > Timing O_DIRECT disk reads: 932 MB in  3.00 seconds = 310.23 MB/sec
   ```

-If the measured speed is more than 50 MB/s, you're good, no further action needed.
+If the measured speed is more than 50 MB/s, you're good.

-If the speed of your USB3 drive is not acceptable, we need to configure the USB driver to ignore the UAS interface.

-Check the [Fix bad USB3 performance](../troubleshooting.md#fix-bad-usb3-performance) entry in the Troubleshooting guide to learn how.

 ---